What Is the Paid-In-Full Discount?

 However, sending a little money each month can also be a smart choice.
 You won’t have to foot the whole bill right away.
 You can just make monthly installments.
 This helps you have more cash on hand each month.
 And for some, less anxiety.
 Insurers also offer a similar discount for electronic or automatic billing each month.
 However, they’re usually only for customers that make monthly payments.

-There are a lot of good reasons to make a single payment for your premium.
+There are many good reasons to make a single payment for your auto insurance twice a year rather than making monthly payments.
 Getting a discount is at the top of the list.
 Insurers don’t always publish details about them online.
 Availability and savings vary quite a bit by state and person.
 That makes it hard to provide a dollar amount or percentage saved.
 Savings from a single company depend on your personal details.

-Our research shows that you can save anywhere from 5% to 15% when you prepay.
+Our research shows that the paid-in-full discount can save anywhere from 5% to 15% on your car insurance premium.
 For instance, Infinity says that it saves policyholders between 5% and 11%.
 Ask your agent if sending a lump-sum qualifies you for any savings.

 Many of the top car insurance companies offer a discounted rates for paying in full.
 But they may offer different savings.
 They might also run their programs in different ways.